Hoda Elsadda

-Hoda Elsadda is Chair in the Study of the Contemporary Arab World at the University of Manchester.
-She serves as Co-Director of the Centre for the Advanced Study of the Arab World (CASAW) in the UK, Associate Editor of the Online Edition of the Encyclopedia of Women and Islamic Cultures, member of the Board of Directors of the Global Fund for Women, member of the Advisory Board of the Durham Modern Languages Series, and Core Group Member of the Arab Families Working Group.
-Elsadda is also the Co-founder and current Chairperson of the Board of Trustees of the Women and Memory Forum.
+Hoda Elsadda is Professor of English and Comparative Literature at the Faculty of Arts, Cairo University, a position she has held since 2011.
+She is a founding member and Chair of the Board of the Women and Memory Forum (WMF), a feminist research and advocacy organisation she co-founded in 1995.
+She previously served as Chair in the Study of the Contemporary Arab World at the University of Manchester (2005–2011) and Co-Director of the Centre for the Advanced Study of the Arab World (CASAW) in the UK (2006–2011).

-She has previously held the position of Professor of English and Comparative Literature at the Faculty of Arts at Cairo University.
+In 2013, Elsadda was appointed as a member of the Committee of Fifty (50-Committee) that drafted the Egyptian Constitution of 2014, where she coordinated the Freedoms and Rights Committee.
+She was a Carnegie Visiting Scholar at Georgetown University (2014–2015), a Leverhulme Fellow (2009–2010), and a Yale World Fellow at Yale University (2003).

+She is a member of the editorial boards of several peer-reviewed journals, including Hawwa: Journal of Women of the Middle East and the Islamic World (2017–present), the Journal of Middle East Women's Studies (2015–present), and Critical Times: Interventions in Global Critical Theory (2019–present).
+She serves on the Board of Governance of the Arab Reform Initiative (2015–present) and the Board of Trustees of the Sawiris Cultural Award (2005–present).

 She is a former member of the editorial board of the International Journal of Middle East Studies (IJMES), the Advisory Committee for the Anna Lindh Euro-Mediterranean Foundation for the Dialogue Between Cultures, a former member of the National Council for Human Rights in Egypt, a former board member of the Egyptian Organization for Human Rights and a former member of the Core Team of the Arab Human Development Report.
 In 1992, she co-founded and co-edited Hagar, an interdisciplinary journal in women's studies published in Arabic.
 She has written articles and edited books dealing with discourses on gender in modern Arab history, particularly in the late nineteenth and early twentieth century.
-Her research focuses on gender and culture in the Middle East, Arab women's writing, oral histories, women’s creative writing, comparative literature, and Arabic literature and popular culture.
+Her research focuses on gender and culture in the Middle East, Arab women's writing, oral histories, women's creative writing, comparative literature, and Arabic literature and popular culture.